sdras/js-explorer/CONTRIBUTING.md

-# Contributing to Fortnite Theme
+# Contributing to JS Explorer

 So, you'd like to contribute to JS Explorer?
 Awesome!